run-llama/create-llama/templates/types/streaming/express/README-template.md

 npm run dev
 ```

-Then call the express API endpoint `/api/chat` to see the result:
+To test streaming chat, call the express API endpoint `/api/chat` to see the result:

 ```
 curl --location 'localhost:8000/api/chat' \